Early Childhood

 Entrance requirements

-Our Waldorf Elementary Teacher Education program is a 25-month, 700-hour program that spans over three summers and two school years.
+Our Waldorf Early Childhood Teacher Education program is a 25-month, 600-hour program that spans over three summers and two school years.
+Most in-person intensives and workshops take place on weekends (typically Saturdays), and online classes are held Tuesdays after 4:00 pm allowing students to balance professional and family commitments alongside their studies.

 The 3 summers are comprised of